Hurricane Debby to bring heavy rains and catastrophic flooding to Florida, Georgia and S. Carolina

 TAMPA, Fla.
 (AP) — The center of Hurricane Debby is expected to reach the Big Bend coast of Florida early Monday bringing potential record-setting rains, catastrophic flooding and life-threatening storm surge as it moves slowly across the northern part of the state before stalling over the coastal regions of Georgia and South Carolina.

-Debby was located about 45 miles (75 kilometers) west north west of Cedar Key, Florida, with maximum sustained winds of 80 mph (120 kph).
-The storm was moving north northeast at 10 mph (17 kph), the National Hurricane Center in Miami said early Monday.
+Debby was located about 60 miles (96 kilometers) northwest of Cedar Key, Florida, with maximum sustained winds of 80 mph (120 kph).
+The storm was moving northeast at 10 mph (17 kph), the National Hurricane Center in Miami said.

-Debby is the fourth named storm of the 2024 Atlantic hurricane season after Tropical Storm Alberto, Hurricane Beryl and Tropical Storm Chris, all of which formed in June.

 Forecasters warned heavy amounts of rain from Debby could spawn catastrophic flooding in Florida, South Carolina and Georgia.

-The storm was expected to make landfall around midday Monday in the Big Bend area of Florida, north of Tampa, the hurricane center said.
-A tornado watch also was in effect for parts of Florida and Georgia until 6 a.m.
-Monday.
+The storm was expected to make landfall Monday morning in the Big Bend area of Florida, north of Tampa, the hurricane center said.
+A tornado watch also was in effect for parts of Florida and Georgia on Monday.

 “Right now, we are to trying secure everything from floating away,” said Sheryl Horne, whose family owns the Shell Island Fish Camp along the Wakulla River in St. Marks, Florida, where some customers moved their boats inland.

-Note: This story has been updated to correct that the Big Bend area is north of Tampa, not south of Tampa.